playfulprogramming/playfulprogramming/content/blog/react-refs-complete-story/index.md

 # Visual Timer with Refs {#visual-timers}

-While there are usages for timers without rendered values, what were to happen if we made the timer render a value in state?
+While there are usages for timers without rendered values, what would happen if we made the timer render a value in state?

-Let's take the example from before, but inside of the `setInterval`, we update a `useState` that contains a number to add one to it's state.
+Let's take the example from before, but inside of the `setInterval`, we update a `useState` that contains a number to add one to its state.

 ```jsx
  const dataRef = React.useRef();